For summer food safety tips, visit the following:

 Plans & Training:

 Plans must be submitted to the LCGHD for any new or remodeled facility prior to construction and operation.
 Be sure to contact your local plumbing, fire, zoning, and building department for permits and inspections.
 Contact phone numbers are listed in the plan review packet.
-Plan Review Packet.
+Plan Review Guide.

 As of March 1, 2010, level one certification (person is charge) is required for all facilities.
 A person is charge is defined as someone who has knowledge in proper food handling and food safety.
 One person in charge shall be available per shift.
 The LCGHD offers level one certification, along with ServSafe (level two certification) throughout the year.
 Trainings